marionb/OEREB_Data_Import/README.md

 |2022-07-04 20:47:18|ch.astra.baulinien-nationalstrassen_v2_0.oereb|motorways_building_lines|195|exit 1|No valide law file to import!|
 |2022-07-04 20:48:16|ch.bav.kataster-belasteter-standorte-oev_v2_0.oereb|contaminated_public_transport_sites|77|exit 1|The file http://bad_download_url is not available.|
 2022-07-04 20:48:33|ch.BelasteteStandorte|contaminated_sites||`java -jar ${ili2pg} --import --dbhost ${PGHOST} --dbport ${P}...`||

+**NOTE** currently they are not persists running the script within the docker container.
+The content is how ever output at the end if a theme did not load properly

 # TODO